 - Provide BERD consultations

 - Provide Recruitment Innovation Center consultations

 - Community Outreach

-- Link researchers with community organizations, state agencies, and industry interested in health disparities research
+- Link researchers with community organizations, state agencies, and industries interested in health disparities research

 - Assist with recruitment and retention of underserved populations in research studies

-- Provide patient navigation services to identify clinical and translational science opportunities
+- Provide navigation services to identify clinical and translational science opportunities

-- Train volunteers as lay patient navigators and community health leaders
+- Train volunteers as lay navigators and community health leaders

 - Engage the community in clinical and translational science opportunities

-Instructions: Please fill out this form as completely as possible so that we can understand what type of assistance you need.
-Items marked with asterisk(*) are required.
+Instructions: Please fill out this form as completely as possible so that we can understand your interest in research.
+Items marked with an asterisk(*) are required.